isc-projects/isc-dnssec-guide/doc/recipes.rst

 by placing an additional name server (192.168.1.5) between the hidden primary (192.168.1.1) and the DNS secondaries (192.168.1.2, 192.168.1.3, and 192.168.1.4).
-The additional name server, 192.168.1.5, acts as a "bump in the wire," taking an unsigned zone from the hidden primary on one end, and sending out signed data on the other end to the secondary name servers.
-The steps described in this recipe may be used as part of a DNSSEC deployment strategy, since it requires minimal changes made to the existing hidden DNS primary and DNS secondaries.
+The additional name server, 192.168.1.5, acts as a "bump in the wire," taking an unsigned zone from the hidden primary, and sending out signed data on the other end to the secondary name servers.
+The steps described in this recipe may be used as part of a DNSSEC deployment strategy, since it requires only minimal changes made to the existing hidden DNS primary and DNS secondaries.

 .. _inline-signing-2: